ttntm/ttntm/src/blog/2024/45-11ty-omnivore.md

 If you've followed this guide so far, you should be in this situation:

-- Local build use the `.cache` folder managed by the eleventy-fetch plugin
+- Local builds use the `.cache` folder managed by the eleventy-fetch plugin
 - Remote builds should fetch fresh data every time
 - Saving items to Omnivore does not have any effect on your site